-If you need to improve or extend your Wi-Fi coverage, you have two options.
-The first is an extender; the second is a mesh router.
-An extender, otherwise known as a repeater, retransmits your Wi-Fi’s data stream.
-A mesh router acts as a Wi-Fi hub in whichever room you put it.
+If you need to improve or expand your network range, you have two options.
+The first is adding an extender, and the second is a mesh Wi-Fi system.
+An extender, otherwise known as a repeater, retransmits your Wi-Fi’s data stream, while a mesh router is designed to use satellite routers that act as a Wi-Fi hub in whichever room they are located.

 The Nest Wi-Fi system is a mesh Wi-Fi solution that offers aC2200 speeds designed for large spaces – two models can cover as much as 4,400 feet when linked together, and you can make the system larger or smaller depending on how many units you buy.
 We liked Google's first attempt at mesh Wi-Fi for its ease of use, but Nest Wi-Fi makes it even easier to set up and manage the router, especially if you have any experience with the Google Home app.